Tag Archives: Spirituality

 (Peter Meinke)

 Though alone in the church, my powerful emotional response made me self-conscious.
 Several times, I looked around through bleary eyes to make sure I’d not been mistaken regarding my solitude.
-Then, just as my concerns were sufficiently assuaged, I heard the unmistakable sound of the church’s large front door opening.
+Then, just as my concerns were sufficiently assuaged, I heard the familiar sound of the church’s large front door opening.

 I regret admitting this, but my first reaction was anger.
 Seriously, God had put me in this very vulnerable place and then wouldn’t/couldn’t protect my privacy?